-I wanted to make a fun last-minute Christmas craft and this DIY Santa cookie tray (with cut files) was so quick and awesome–and now we’ve got the best Santa cookie plate in town!
+I wanted to make a fun last-minute Christmas craft and this DIY Santa cookie tray was so quick to put together.
+Below, I’m also sharing how to make a Santa cookie plate safely.

 DIY Santa Cookie Tray